So today is going to be a very short one –

 However, this underlines the point of ultimately having power hours.

-A power hour is ultimately an hour of extreme focus where you do nothing else but whatever it is you choose to focus upon.
+A power of an hour is ultimately an hour of extreme focus where you do nothing else but whatever it is you choose to focus upon.

 I, I guess in some senses – try and do this every day in the morning with these blog posts that I write.